AcademySoftwareFoundation/opencue.io/content/docs/Other guides/configuring-limits.md

 This page describes how to configure limits which allow users to specify the maximum number of concurrently running frames associated with that Limit.
 Limits are specified on the Job Layer and all Frames within that Layer are considered to take 1 limit count.
-Once the total limit count reaches the configured max value, the dispatcher will stop any additional frames from running until a frame with that limit has completed.
+After the total limit count reaches the configured max value, the dispatcher will stop any additional frames from running until a frame with that limit has completed.